Symmetries and singular behaviors with Bohmian trajectories: Self-accelerating shape-invariant propagation

 We now see that every single piece of the initial intensity distribution propagates following a parabolic trajectory \cite{sanz:JOSAA:2022}, and hence we have an objective element to describe what otherwise is just semi-qualitative.
 Note that these trajectories preserve the two transverse symmetries of Airy beams, because they all are parallel one another.
 The propagation of an ideal Airy beam is shown in Fig.~\ref{fig1}.
 In this figure, a density plot in color scale represents the propagation of the intensity distribution and, superimposed, there is a set of Bohmian trajectories (white solid lines), with evenly spaced initial conditions that cover ten rearmost maxima of the beam.
 The intensity profiles at the input ($z=0$) and output ($z=30$~cm) planes are displayed below and atop, respectively.
 Also note that both the nodal lines between any two adjacent maxima and the center of the leading maximum are also parallel to the Bohmian trajectories.

 ~

-One may wonder what happens with the above-mentioned symmetries is the beam is close to the shape of an Airy function, but not an Airy function strictly speaking.
-This may happen, for instance, if our imaging system has a limited extension and we cannot recreate with a high accuracy, on the input plane, the fast oscillations of the tail of the Airy beam as $x$ gets more and more negative.
+One may wonder what happens with the above-mentioned symmetries if the beam is close in shape to an Airy function, but it is not an Airy function strictly speaking.
+This can happen, for instance, when our imaging system has a limited extension and therefore it is not possible to recreate with a high accuracy, on the input plane, the fast oscillations of the tail of the Airy beam as $x$ gets more and more negative.
 Let us thus consider that the beam tail is affected by an exponential decrease \cite{christodoulides:PRL:2007,christodoulides:OptLett:2007}, i.e., the initial field amplitude reads as

 This causes that the phase of the Fourier components of the beam, instead of depending on the third power of the transverse momentum,

 as it is the case of the ideal Airy beam, now they are going to show a more complicated dependence,